CUBoulder-2017-IML4HCI/weather_whisperer/README.md

  If you enter Boulder, CO the temperature will be taken from Pi Weather Station instead of Weather Underground
  1. Enter the name of a city in the United States making sure to capitalize the first letter of each word in the city name
  2. Enter the two letter state abbreviation
- 3. Press the save button
+ 3. Press the save button, weather information for that city will now appear on the main page of the app
- 4. Press to the color button select the color to display for the given weather data
+ 4. Press the color button select the color to display for the given weather data
  5. Press the save button
  6. Repeat steps 4 and 5 until the 'Add Color' text changes to 'Ready to Train'
  7. Press the 'ON/OFF' button